Introduction to 'Leading and collaborating using online tools'

 Let’s look at a few examples now.
 You may recognise some from the Communication section.
 It’s worthwhile seeing if these meet your needs for both functions.
 If so, this could make things cheaper and easier for you.

-Just like MS 365, this is a set of tools that work together.
+• Just like Microsoft 365, this is a set of tools that work together.

 With it, you can:

-You may not feel that one of the large platforms is right for you.
-Perhaps you have other tools that meet your needs, and you’re just looking for an easy way to share ideas or plan with others.
+• You may not feel that one of the large platforms is right for you.
+Perhaps you have other tools that meet your needs.
+Maybe you’re just looking for an easy way to share ideas or plan with others.
 This is easier when you’re all in the same room.
-When you’re in different places, you need a tool to help.
+When you’re in different places, you may need a tool to help.

 Here are a few tools that might help: